 Women living with this life-limiting disease already face the devastating reality of short prognoses and limited treatment options.
 But Trodelvy could offer certain patients hope of precious extra months spent with loved ones and doing what matters most to them.

-With Trodelvy recommended for use on the NHS in Scotland* just last month, today’s news could see women in England left behind as they face the prospect of being denied access to the drug in the future unless this decision is reversed.
+With Trodelvy recommended for use on the NHS in Scotland2 last month, today’s news could see women in England left behind, as they face the prospect of being denied access to the drug in the future, unless this decision is reversed.

 “In the meantime, Gilead must guarantee that its pre-reimbursement scheme remains open to all new eligible patients as we make every effort to ensure that NICE reverses its decision."

-Sign Breast Cancer Now’s ‘It’s Time for Trodelvy’ open letter to Gilead, NHS England and NICE now: breastcancernow.org/trodelvy
+Sign our ‘It’s Time for Trodelvy’ open letter to Gilead, NHS England and NICE, now: breastcancernow.org/trodelvy

-Nicola, 42, from Bristol was diagnosed with triple negative breast cancer in July 2018 and in April 2020, was diagnosed with secondary triple negative breast cancer.
+Nicola, 42, from Bristol was diagnosed with triple negative breast cancer in July 2018.
+And in April 2020, she was diagnosed with secondary triple negative breast cancer.
 She has been on Trodelvy since November 2021.
+She said:

 Triple negative breast cancer